QUOTES-Reactions to Putin's Victory Day speech | Politics

 Russian President Vladimir Putin evoked the memory of Soviet heroism in World War Two on Monday to urge his army towards victory in Ukraine, saying the West had been "preparing for the invasion of our land, including Crimea".

 Putin was speaking at the annual Victory Day parade on Moscow's Red Square marking the anniversary of the Soviet Union's victory over Nazi Germany in 1945.
-Here is reaction to Putin's speech:
+Here is reaction to Putin's speech and Victory Day celebrations in Moscow and elsewhere:

 British Defence Minister Ben Wallace: "There can be no victory day, only dishonour and surely defeat in Ukraine...
-He (Putin) must come to terms with how he's lost in the long run, and he's absolutely lost.
-Russia is not what it was."
+He (Putin) must come to terms with how he's lost in the long run, and he's absolutely lost."

-Kira Yarmysh, exiled spokesperson for jailed opposition leader Alexei Navalny, in a tweet: "An old man, mad in his self-isolation, stands alone on the podium because no one came to be with him, coughs and says something about the Nazis of NATO.
+Kira Yarmysh, exiled spokesperson for jailed opposition leader Alexei Navalny, in a tweet: "An old man, mad in his self-isolation, stands alone on the podium ..., coughs and says something about the Nazis of NATO.
 I don't think even the most devoted Putin supporter will believe that this is an image of victory."

 Allies of jailed political activist Andrei Pivovarov tweeted from his account: "Putin laid flowers at memorials to the Hero Cities of Kyiv and Odesa.
 No comment required."
 Gennady Gudkov, an exiled former lawmaker and member of the liberal opposition, tweeted:

+Moscow resident Larisa at the Victory Day parade: "I teach at a community college and our boys support it...
+Not only teachers but the kids too.
+They support the military operation."

+Olga, participating in St Petersburg's immortal regiment march commemorating Russians who fought in World War Two: "I have a son, who is now finishing his master's, I'm really worried about him.
+Really.
+I know many mothers whose sons are now of conscription age.
+Those mothers do not know what to do with themselves...
+They're trying to find any way to save their children from going to this war."

-Russian satellite television menus were briefly altered to show viewers in Moscow messages about the war in Ukraine including: "You have blood on your hands", "You have the blood of thousands of Ukrainians and hundreds of dead children on your hands", "The TV and the authorities are lying.
+Russian satellite television menus were briefly altered to show Moscow viewers messages about the war including: "You have the blood of thousands of Ukrainians and hundreds of dead children on your hands", "The TV and the authorities are lying.
 No to war."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)